jdglazer/MenuFluidicity/doc/README.md

        Title Of Menu Element
             Child Of Title Of Menu Element

-  The menu is applied rendered and activate by incluiding in the html page fluidNavigation.js and a single line of additional javascript:
+  The menu is applied, rendered, and activated by including in the html page fluidNavigation.js and a single line of additional javascript:

       <script type='text/javascript' src='path/fluidNavigation.js'></script>